GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilEclipseModel/Tutorial.rst

-.. _TutorialDeadOilNorme:
+.. _TutorialDeadOilEgg:

 ##################################################
-Tutorial 6: Dead-Oil simulation in the Norne field
+Tutorial 6: Dead-Oil simulation in the Egg model
 ##################################################

 **Context**